DingHub/AlertHelper-Swift/README.md

 # AlertHelper-Swift

-An extension of UIViewController to add handy methods to show alerts with call back block.<br>
+An extension of UIViewController to add handy methods to show alerts with button call back block.<br>
 If the system version < 8.0, we will use UIAlertView  or UIActionSheet, otherwise, UIAlertController.<br>

 Impletion :<br>